githubEdit

 • To scan a specific project (for example, myapp), use --sub-project= (that is, snyk test --sub-project=myapp).

-To test specific configurations, see detailed examples here Snyk for Java and Kotlin.
+specific configurations, Snyk for Java and Kotlin.

 Unmanaged